istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 In Istio 1.5, there will be a new deployment, `istiod`.
 This component is the core of the control plane, and will handle configuration and certificate distribution, sidecar injection, and more.

-### Sidecar Injection
+### Sidecar injection

 Previously, sidecar injection was handled by a mutating webhook that was processed by a deployment named `istio-sidecar-injector`.
 In Istio 1.5, the same mutating webhook remains, but it will now point to the `istiod` deployment.
 All injection logic remains the same.

 ### Galley

 * Configuration Validation - this functionality remains the same, but is now handled by the `istiod` deployment.
 * MCP Server - the MCP server has been disabled by default.
 For most users, this is an implementation detail.
-If you do explicitly depend on this functionality, you will need to run the `istio-galley` deployment.
+If you depend on this functionality, you will need to run the `istio-galley` deployment.
 * Experimental features (such as configuration analysis) - These features will require the `istio-galley` deployment.

 ### Citadel

-Previously, Citadel served two functionalities: writing certificates to secrets in each namespace, and serving secrets to the `nodeagent` over `gRPC` when SDS is used.
+Previously, Citadel served two functions: writing certificates to secrets in each namespace, and serving secrets to the `nodeagent` over `gRPC` when SDS is used.
 In Istio 1.5, secrets are no longer written to each namespace.
 Instead, they are only served over gRPC.
 This functionality has been moved to the `istiod` deployment.

 ### SDS Node Agent